-Next, according to Craver ([2006]; [2007]), a mechanistic model is accurate (it explains) when the description of the causal structure of a phenomenon is not just a mere conjecture of how that phenomenon could be produced.
+Next, according to Craver (2006; 2007), a mechanistic model is accurate (i.e. it explains) when the description of the causal structure of a phenomenon is not just a mere conjecture of how that phenomenon could be produced.
 It must involve a description of a causal structure involving real components and real activities.
-When I say 'real' I mean that they have to correspond to entities in the world causally relevant to the phenomenon (Kaplan and Craver [2011]).
+When I say 'real' I mean that they have to correspond to entities in the world causally relevant to the phenomenon (Kaplan and Craver 2011).
 The gold standard for a mechanistic explanation is that it should include all the relevant features of the mechanism we investigate.
 This is what distinguishes a 'complete' and adequate mechanistic explanation from a mere howpossibly model or a mechanistic sketch.
 However, including all relevant features is not an easy concept to spell out.
-Craver ([2006], [2007]; Kaplan and Craver [2011]) provides detailed discussions of this issue, and even though he is focused in neuroscience, his accounts works for disciplines such as cell biology or molecular genetics as well (see Craver and Darden [2013]).
+Craver (2006; 2007; Kaplan and Craver 2011) provides detailed discussions of this issue, and even though he is focused in neuroscience, his accounts works for disciplines such as cell biology or molecular genetics as well (see Craver and Darden 2013).
 The model should account for the explanandum by describing its causal structure in terms of components (both entities and activities) that should be clearly identified.
-In ([2007], chapter 4) he enriches this picture by adding that an adequate explanation needs to spell out precisely the nature of constitutive explanatory relevance of components.
-In (Kaplan and Craver [2011]) he further reinforces such norms by clarifying that -at least in neuroscience- there is a 'model-to-mechanism-mapping' requirement (called the '3M constraint') that rules out inadequate explanations; variables in the models should correspond to real entities and activities that are deemed relevant to the phenomenon, and dependencies among components should capture relations among real components.
+In (2007, chapter 4) he enriches this picture by adding that an adequate explanation needs to spell out precisely the nature of constitutive explanatory relevance of components.
+In (Kaplan and Craver 2011) he further reinforces such norms by clarifying that - at least in neuroscience - there is a 'model-to-mechanism-mapping' requirement (i.e. 3M constraint) that rules out inadequate explanations; variables in the models should correspond to real entities and activities that are deemed relevant to the phenomenon, and dependencies among components should capture relations among real components.